dirtandrust/rimu/README.md

   # Rimu v2

   This is a code bundle for Rimu v2.
-The original project is available at https://www.figma.com/design/K9OydPW03YTG0QK5r81s91/V3--Copy-.
+The original project is available at Figma Make.

   ## Running the code